johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v8.md

   - "import { streetsV8 } from '../../data/styles';"
 ---

 This is an in-depth guide to the data inside the Mapbox Streets vector tile source to help with styling.
-For full examples of using Mapbox Streets vector tiles to create a map style, check out the default styles in [Mapbox Studio](https://studio.mapbox.com/).
+For full examples of using Mapbox Streets vector tiles to create a map style, see the default styles in [Mapbox Studio](https://studio.mapbox.com/).

 {{
 <MapPreview
     styleJson={streetsV8}
     lat={48.8566}
     lon={2.3522}
     zoom={14}
 />
 }}

 ## Overview

 ### Data sources & updates

 Mapbox Streets vector tiles are largely based on data from [OpenStreetMap](http://openstreetmap.org), a free & global source of geographic data built by volunteers.
-An understanding of the OSM data structure and tagging system is not necessary to make use of Mapbox Streets vector tiles, though it's helpful to understand some of the details.
+An understanding of the OpenStreetMap data structure and tagging system is not necessary to make use of Mapbox Streets vector tiles, though it's helpful to understand some of the details.

 When you publicly use styles or software that use Mapbox Streets vector tiles, you must [display proper attribution](https://docs.mapbox.com/help/how-mapbox-works/attribution/).